-With the exception of the General Manager and Administrative Services Manager, no manager or supervisor should keep any official Agency personnel files in his/her office.
+With the exception of the GM and ASM, no manager or supervisor shall keep any official Agency personnel files in their office.

 In general, information contained in an employee's official personnel file will be disclosed internally only to persons with a need to know, and to outside third parties pursuant to a proper legal request.